EluciusFTW/EluciusFTW/README.md

 #### [**SpectreCoff**](https://github.com/EluciusFTW/SpectreCoff) - _Spectre Console for FSharp_.
 A thin, opinionated wrapper around [Spectre Console](https://https://github.com/spectreconsole/spectre.console).

+If you want to use the Spectre.Console.CLI in your F# console application, you can use my [starter template](https://github.com/EluciusFTW/fsharp-spectre-console-template) to get started quickly.

 ---

 You can find me on Twitter as [@EluciusFTW](https://twitter.com/eluciusftw).
 Also, I'm team #dropthedot :grin: